jsynowiec/node-flowtype-boilerplate/README.md

 + `build` - compile source files,
 + `build:watch` - interactive watch mode, compile sources on change.

+## Alternative

+As an alternative to Flow type checking, you can try my [Node.js TypeScript boilerplate][ts-boilerplate].
+It's basically the same but with TypeScript and TSLint.

 ## License
 MIT License.
 See the [LICENSE](https://github.com/jsynowiec/node-flowtype-boilerplate/blob/master/LICENSE) file.